Elizabeth de Clare: Later life

-After Damory's death, Elizabeth de Clare never remarried and styled herself the 'Lady of Clare' after her principal estate in Suffolk.
-She also had a residence at Anglesey Abbey, Cambridgeshire, Great Bardfield, Essex, and in 1352 she built a London house in the precinct of the Franciscan convent of Minoresses, Aldgate.
+After D'Amory's death, Elizabeth de Clare never remarried and styled herself the 'Lady of Clare' after her principal estate in Suffolk.
+She also had a residence at Anglesey Abbey, Cambridgeshire, Great Bardfield, Essex, and in 1352 she built a London house in the precinct of the Franciscan Convent of the Minoresses, Aldgate.
 A good idea of her lifestyle in the last 25 years of her life can be taken from the extensive survival of her household and other records.
-These threw light on the activities of and provision of food and drink for the household (numbering up to 100 people) of one of the richest and most influential women of the fourteenth century.
-Amongst the records are the work of her personal goldsmith in 1333, and she also lists her alms giving and the patronage towards her favourite religious houses, the priories at Clare, Anglesey, and Walsingham, and Denny Abbey.
+These throw light on the activities of and provision of food and drink for the household (numbering up to 100 people) of one of the richest and most influential women of the fourteenth century.
+Amongst the records are the works of her personal goldsmith in 1333.

+Elizabeth was a religious benefactress and in her records she also lists alms giving and patronage towards her favourite religious houses, such as the priories at Clare, Anglesey, and Walsingham (founded on her manor), and Denny Abbey.

 Her most important and long-lasting foundation was Clare College, Cambridge.
 This began when she was asked to support University Hall, founded by Richard de Badew, in 1326.
-When Richard handed over his rights as patron to Elizabeth in 1346, she made further grants and it became known as Clare Hall.
+When Richard handed over his rights as patron to Elizabeth in 1346, she made further grants, including providing the college with statutes in 1359, and it became known as Clare Hall.